Back to Living Real Change

 1. Wash your hands.

-“I think it is helpful to think of our hands as consistently contaminated surfaces that must be cleaned before we interact with others, eat or touch our face,” says Dr. Couk.
+“I think it is helpful to think of our hands as consistently contaminated surfaces that must be cleaned before we interact with others, eat or touch our face,” Dr. Couk says.
 “Use alcohol-based hand sanitizer or soap and water after handling shared equipment and avoid sharing equipment when possible.”

 If hand sanitizer is not readily available at work, it may be helpful to carry a pocket-sized sanitizer with you.
-Also, remember to use soap and water to scrub your hands before eating.
+Also, remember to scrub your hands with soap and water before eating.

 2. Stay home when you are feeling sick.

-“This will have the greatest impact on minimizing the spread of infection,” says Dr. Couk.
+“This will have the greatest impact on minimizing the spread of infection,” Dr. Couk says.
 “If you begin having symptoms at work, cover your mouth and nose with a tissue or cough or sneeze into the fold of your arm.”

 3. Clean shared surfaces with disinfectant.